Verified AI summary ◀▼

 - In the events view, a system entry notes the date and time the automated resolution occurred.

-- The Resolution type field can be used when creating custom reports.
+- These fields can be used when creating custom reports.

 Monitoring automated resolutions at the conversation level (AI agents - Advanced)